nuts-foundation/nuts-node/docs/pages/development/2-api.rst

                     default:
                       $ref: '../common/error_response.yaml'

-The errors responses will not be listed as responses in the online generated documentation.
+The error responses will not be listed as responses in the online generated documentation.
 To describe error responses, the specific responses need to be added to the API description:

 .. code-block:: yaml